12 Little-Known CSS Facts. CSS is not an overly complex language.

 This, like most rules in web development, is a very general (and breakable) rule.
 It’s even a rule you can opt not to follow at all, but after receiving a slew of Tweets asking why, I thought I’d write up why it’s a rule I live by, and one I’d recommend to anyone… I’m not sure how I arrived at this rule, but I’m really glad I did and I would likely never ever change it.
 The basic premise is that you should try and define all your margins in one direction.
 The benefits are, as I see them: Defining vertical rhythm This next bit on its own is enough to convince me, this one tip is one of the most valuable ones I have, personally.
 Whenever I start a new project I typically want to know two things; my base font-size and my base line-height.
 That 1.5 is my Magic Number.

 Bosh.
 Confidence in portability Less to think about.
-A Harder-Working Class Class is only becoming more important.
+A Harder-Working Class.
+Class is only becoming more important.
 Focusing on its original definition as an attribute for grouping (or classifying) as well as linking HTML to CSS, recent front-end development practices are emphasizing class as a vessel for structured, modularized style packages.
 These patterns reduce the need for repetitive declarations that can seriously bloat file sizes, and instil human-readable understanding of how the interface, layout, and aesthetics are constructed.
 In the next handful of paragraphs, we will look at how these emerging practices – such as object-oriented CSS and SMACSS – are pushing the relevance of class.

 CSS Ribbon Menu.
 Use CSS3 transitions and CSS2 pseudo-elements to create an animated navigation ribbon with minimal markup.